Skip to content

 tenants/conf.py RLSTenantsConfig -- reads RLS_TENANTS settings

-tenants/models.py RLSProtectedModel -- abstract base with auto-FK and RLSConstraint
+tenants/models.py RLSProtectedModel -- abstract base with auto-FK and RLSConstraint. register_m2m_rls() -- auto-detection of M2M fields

 tenants/managers.py TenantQuerySet, RLSManager -- lazy GUC setting at query eval time